-Design Failure Mode and Effect Analysis (DFMEA) is a risk assessment method used to identify, analyze and evaluate potential failure mode of product design and promote corrective action to prevent or reduce the chance of defects occur before production launch.
+Design Failure Mode and Effects Analysis (DFMEA) is a risk assessment method used to evaluate potential failure mode of product design and drive corrective actions to prevent or reduce the chance of defects occur before production launch.

 DFMEA is a great risk assessment tool for product designers.
 Base on DFMEA, designers can ensure that all design requirements are completely met before start the production.